Yikic/Basic-Machine-Learning-Algorithms-using-numpy/README.md

 ### Support Vector Machine
 - **hard margin**： Hard margin version is only for doing language processing
 - **soft margin**： Soft margin version is implemented refer to Platt's paper which introduce SMO algorithm in dealing with KKT condition
-### Decision Tree
+### Tree Series
-Using ratio to pick the best spilt feature
+- **Decision Tree**: Using ratio to pick the best spilt feature
-### Random Forest
+- **Random Forest**: Using bootstrap to pick samples, and pick random features to plant decision trees
-Using bootstrap to pick samples, and pick random features to plant decision trees
+- **Xgboost**: boosting version of random forest, for regression only, loss is MSE

 ## Unsupervised Learning
 ### Gaussion Mixture Model
 Can also deal with semi-supervised learning problems